 The writing and reporting of sports and athletics for all mass media in both the educational and commercial sectors.
-Emphasis is on writing play-by-play and human interest features, as well as in-depth reporting.
+Emphasis so myriting play-by-play and human interest features, as well as in-depth reporting.
 An analysis of the principles and practices of sports information is emphasized.
 Prerequisite: JMC 202.
 3 credits.
 Offered annually.